Anjli Mohindra: Early life

-Mohindra was born on 20 February 1990 in London.
-She grew up in West Bridgford, Nottinghamshire, apart from a four-year period on a military base in Germany, where she was the only ethnic minority child out of 2,000 students at an Armed Forces school.
-According to Mohindra, her parents are both Hindu in terms of religion, Indian in terms of origin and Punjabi in terms of language and culture.
+Mohindra was born in Hendon, London and grew up in West Bridgford, Nottinghamshire, apart from a four-year period on a military base in Germany, where she was the only ethnic minority child out of 2,000 students at an Armed Forces school.
+According to Mohindra, her family is Hindu Punjabi.
 Her father was raised in Kenya when it was a British colony and had a clerical job in the British Army for several years.
-Her mother arrived in the UK from Punjab, India at 18, to further her education, and worked variously as a court clerk, bank manager, postmistress, pub owner and English tutor.
+Her mother was born in Punjab, India and arrived in the UK at the age of 18 to further her education, working variously as a court clerk, bank manager, postmistress, pub owner and English tutor.

-She has a sister and a brother.
+Mohindra has a sister and a brother.
 In a 2018 interview about her personal style, Mohindra said that she had been a tomboy growing up, sometimes wearing her brother's hand-me-down clothes.

 Mohindra attended Jesse Gray Primary School and West Bridgford School.
 She later trained in acting at the Central Junior Television Workshop in Nottingham.

 Career

 2005–2011: Early career

 Mohindra's television acting career began in an episode of ITV's long-running soap opera Coronation Street in 2005, where she played Dev Alahan's daughter Shareen after being turned down for another, larger role.
 This appearance was soon followed by small, one-episode parts in the medical soap opera Doctors (2006), teen sitcom The Inbetweeners (2008), police procedural Law & Order: UK (2009) and medical drama Holby City (2010).
 She also appeared in two episodes of the comedy drama Beaver Falls (2011).

-Mohindra played her first regular role as aspiring journalist Rani Chandra in the Doctor Who spin-off series The Sarah Jane Adventures (2008–2011) on children's television channel CBBC, where her character was a few years younger than her.
-She was introduced in the second series as a replacement for Yasmin Paige, who left the series due to her wanting to complete her GCSEs.
-Mohindra continued to play the role in the subsequent three series until the very last episode of the show, which premiered in October 2011.
-She appeared in 41 episodes overall, including those featuring David Tennant as the Tenth Doctor, Matt Smith as the Eleventh Doctor and actors from the original Doctor Who series, broadcast from 1963 to 1989, Nicholas Courtney and Katy Manning.
+Mohindra played her first regular role as aspiring journalist Rani Chandra in the Doctor Who spin-off series The Sarah Jane Adventures (2008–2011) on children's television channel CBBC.
+She was introduced in the second series as a replacement for Yasmin Paige, who left the series to complete her GCSEs.
+Mohindra continued to play the role in the subsequent three series until the last episode of the show, broadcast in October 2011.